nextflow-io/website/content/podcast/2022/ep5_evan_floden.md

 icon=rob.png
 ~~~~~~

-In this Podcast, Rob Lalonde, CCO of Seqera Labs speaks with Dr. Evan Floden, CEO and co-founder of Seqera Labs.
+In this Podcast, Rob Lalonde, CCO of Seqera speaks with Dr. Evan Floden, CEO and co-founder of Seqera.
 Rob and Evan talk about the history of Nextflow, Evan's journey as the co-founder of a start-up, Breaking Bad, and the future of bioinformatics.
 Evan also provides a live demo of Nextflow Tower.